677 - Clay Allison - live

 That's fucking great revenge.
 I'm not going to lie.

-Just on like a base level,
+Just on like a base level.
+Yeah.

-that's pretty great.
+That's pretty great.

-Also, how the fuck, like, wouldn't you be like, no, that one doesn't hurt?
+Also, how the fuck, like, wouldn't you be like, no, that one doesn't hurt.
 He's like, this one?

 Oh, my God.

 One's plenty.
-I'm going to take your wisdom teeth out.
+I'm going to take your wisdom teeth out, otherwise they're going to get all janky up front.

-You'll thank me later.
+You thank me later.

-So the dentist was screaming, and a bunch of men came running and pulled clay off the dentist.
+So the dentist was screaming, and a bunch of men came running and pulled Clay off the dentist.
 But obviously no punishment.

 They were like, all right, thanks for coming to town.

-to his ranch when a big sack of grain fell.
-Clay tried to stop it, but ended up falling off the wagon, and the wheels of the wagon rolled over Clay and broke his neck.
+to his ranch when a big sack of grain fell clay tried to stop it but ended up falling off the wagon and the wheels of the wagon rolled over clay and broke his neck can you do that to the tune of the wheels on the bus go round

 And the wheels on the wagon went over clay.
-Over clay,

-over clay.
 And then the wheels on the wagon went over clay.

 He died from grain.